Blog

 Which Prostate Cancer Treatment Is Best For You?

 If you've recently been diagnosed with prostate cancer, you're probably relieved to hear that surgery isn't the only option for treatment.
 Although treatment may not be needed right away, a plan can be put in place to know you are on the right start to your treatment journey.
-We are happy to help our patients find the best prostate cancer treatment and offer various advanced treatment options as well as a second opinion on treatment recommendations at Affiliated Oncology, located in the suburbs of South Chicago.
+We are happy to help our patients find the best prostate cancer treatment and offer various advanced treatment options as well as a second opinion on treatment recommendations at Affiliated Oncologists, located in the suburbs of South Chicago.

 We know that every patient is different and requires a personalized treatment approach.
 Finding out the details of your diagnosis and doing research can help empower you and ease some of the anxiety that comes with a cancer diagnosis.
-Schedule your consultation with one of our prostate cancer specialists at our cancer centers in Chicago Ridge, Mokena, Hazel Crest, Oak Lawn, and Palos Heights, IL.
+Schedule your consultation with one of our prostate cancer specialists at our cancer centers in Chicago Ridge, Mokena, Hazel Crest, New Lenox, Orland Park, Oak Lawn, and Palos Heights, IL.

 Categories: Prostate Cancer